barrysteyn/node-scrypt/Readme.md

 As should be the case with any security tool, this library should be scrutinized by anyone using it.
 If you find or suspect an issue with the code- please bring it to my attention and I'll spend some time trying to make sure that this tool is as secure as possible.

 #Dependencies
+There are no Node module dependencies, but the scrypt C library requires the following:

+* Openssl Library - this is linked with `lcrypto` in the makefile (binding.gyp).
+* Realtime Extensions Library - linked with `lrt`, used for translation of three tweakable inputs into scrypt inputs (see above for details).

+The above libraries are standard on Linux.

 #Installation Instructions
 As of now (Dec 2012), this library has been tested and works on Linux (Ubuntu to be exact).